Jijo ABRAHAM, et al.

 rhodamine B are blocked entirely because of their strong

 interactions with GO membranes.
-According to this study, ionic or
+According to this study, ionic

-molecular permeation through GO is mainly controlled by the
+or molecular permeation through GO is mainly controlled by the

 interaction between ions or molecules with the functional groups

 present in the GO sheets.
-The authors comment that the selectivity
+The authors comment that the

-based theories.
-They measured the electrical conductivities of
+ionic-radius based theories.
+They measured the electrical

-different permeate solutions and used this value to compare the
+conductivities of different permeate solutions and used this

-permeation rates of different salts.
-The potential applied to
+value to compare the permeation rates of different salts.
+The

 [0008] Other publications (Y. Han, Z. Xu, C. Gao.
 Adv.
 Fund.